OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/tools-and-resources.md

 <a href="https://www.uni-marburg.de/de/forschung/kontakt/eresearch">eResearch Center for questions and workshops regarding research data management (RDM)</a>

 <a href="https://www.uni-marburg.de/de/universitaet/administration/amtliche-mitteilungen/jahrgang-2018/04-2018.pdf">research data policy of Marburg University</a>

+OSIUM is happy to help you get started with open research practices, answer specific questions, and also support projects on open research workflows or open science in teaching.
+So if you have questions or ideas or just want to be part of this innovative and collaborative community, come to our next **Open Office Hour**: We meet online every second Monday at 1:00 pm and in person once a quarter for an **Open Science Lab**.
+Please find all OSIUM activities announced in our [calendar](./calendar-page.md).

+**For Marburg University's open science services, please feel free to contact**
+# <a href="mailto:Riedll@staff.uni-marburg.de">Dr. Lydia Riedl</a>

 **This is the Open Science policy of Marburg University so far¹:**